 The NZEF NZAOC badge was merely the UK Army Ordnance Department (AOD) Badge with the letters “NZ” mounted on top of the shield.
 Its design, probably influenced by the insignia of the Canadian Army Ordnance Corps (CAOC), The CAOC had in 1903 adopted a badge based on the UK AOD badge, with a Beaver on the crest to provide the desired national distinction.

 It is unknown what the process was that lead to the introduction of the NZAOC badge.
-In late 1916 Levien, Promoted to Captain was Chief Ordnance Officer for the NZEF and working with all the Commonwealth Ordnance Services including the Canadians in establishing Depots and standard systems and procedures, is likely to have been a significant influence on the design.
+In late 1916 Levien, Promoted to Captain was appointed Chief Ordnance Officer for the NZEF in the UK and through his interactions with all the other Commonwealth Ordnance Services, including the Canadians it is possible that the Canadian badge was a significant influence on the design of the New Zealand badge.

 Existing examples of the NZEF NZAOC Badge were manufactured by J R Gaunt of London.
 The Badges were produced by the die stamping process, with the NZ was sweated on, which leads to the assumption that; either surplus UK AOD badges were used, or new badges were made using new dies.